kestra-io/docs/content/docs/09.administrator-guide/01.configuration/03.enterprise-edition/multi-tenancy.md

 Set it to `true` to enable multi-tenancy.
 By default, multi-tenancy is disabled.

+If you enable multi-tenancy in a Kestra instance with existing resources (flow, namespace, execution), you must use the `kestra auths users sync-access` command to synchronize the existing accesses to the default tenant (see above).

 ### `kestra.ee.tenants.default-tenant`

 The **default tenant** is a tenant without an identifier (aka the null tenant).
 It exists for backward compatibility when multi-tenancy is enabled in an existing Kestra instance.
 If you disable the default tenant in a Kestra instance that already has flows and executions, you will no longer be able to access them.